midnightntwrk/midnight-architecture/proposals/coip-dynamic-composability.md

 A transaction involving cross-contract calls produces one transcript per contract execution.
 These transcripts are proven independently and assembled into a single transaction.

 During rehearsal, the interpreter begins with the top-level circuit.
-Each `ContractCall` triggers recursive execution of the callee, and each execution accumulates its own public transcript (ledger operations, contract-call claims) along with the communication commitment for each call.
+Each `contract_call` triggers recursive execution of the callee, and each execution accumulates its own public transcript (ledger operations, contract-call claims) along with the communication commitment for each call.
 No contract produces a private transcript, since witness callbacks are not available under this proposal (see §4.6).

 After rehearsal completes, the flat list of executions is organized into a call forest by `partition_transcripts`, which matches each caller's contract-call claims to the corresponding callee executions using their commitment values.
 The output is a tree of `ContractCallPrototype` objects — one per execution — each carrying the contract address, entry point, partitioned transcript segments, input/output values, and commitment randomness.